Defluencer/dit/README.md

 # Live-Like
 The project aim to decentralize content creation by providing video live streaming, live chat, video on demand, forum, etc...
-Anyone can now build a home or a business on the decentralized web.
-True ownership means that you have responsibilities but also freedom.
+Build a home or a business on the decentralized web!
+True ownership means that you have responsabilities but also freedom.

 ## Project Status
 - Live Streaming: Mostly working.